 With its huge open spaces and captivating topography, Iceland attracts many filmmakers and television producers.
 Seeing as it is the land of ice and fire, it’s perfect for shots of volcanoes and glaciers.
 Iceland’s highlands have been likened to Mars, with NASA using them as a reference point to learn about it.
 Here are some of the films and series which used Iceland as one of their locations.

 There aren’t many people in the West who haven’t heard of Game of Thrones, even if they haven’t seen it.
 Numerous locations in Iceland were used for filming this show.
-Kirkjufell Mountain appears in both season six and season, where it is described as arrowhead mountain. Þingvellir National Park featured in season four, and Reynisfjara beach on the south coast in season seven.
+Kirkjufell Mountain appears in both season six and season, where it is described as arrowhead mountain. Þingvellir National Park, once of Iceland's three national parks, featured in season four, and Reynisfjara beach on the south coast in season seven.

 Two films from the Marvel franchise used Icelandic locations: Thor: The Dark World and Captain America: Civil War.
 Landmannalaugar in the highlands and the waterfalls Dettifoss and Skógafoss were used for the second Thor film.
 The small seaside town of Vík was utilised in the third Captain America film.

 Svínafellsjökull Glacier was used to depict South Asia, where Bruce Wayne trains with the League of Shadows.
 He engages in a sword fight with Raʼs al Ghul on the glacier itself as he prepares to become Batman.

 This film used Iceland as its main filming location.
 Because much of Iceland is untouched and uninhabited, it’s the perfect place to present this thousands-of-years-old story.
 You’ll recognise Reynisfjara black sand beach as the one that Noah lays on near the end of the movie.
 Reykjanes peninsula in the west and Lake Mývatn in the north were also used.